2013 Viticcio Chianti Classico Riserva DOCG, Tuscany

 While VIticcio’s first ever Chianti Classico wine was with vintage 1966, their first year of production for the Riserva was 1970.

 I personally love the black label, making it look very ‘chic’ (high-end).
-The black rooster on the back label, symbol of the Chianti Classico denominazione is always a distinctive mark I enjoy seing on a bottle.
+The black rooster on the back label, symbol of the Chianti Classico DOCG denominazione is always a distinctive mark I enjoy seing on a bottle.

 The wine is dark, red, intensely colored, nearly black to the rim, bright red and quite youthful to the rim.